This is one of Duncan Sheik's first major interviews, and one of the

 introduced me to Buddhism and so ahe's always been, has helped me understand

-what I'm doing within that realm and there's a total network of people who
+what I'm doing within that realm and there's a total network of people

-are really great, where we all have discussions and talk about it and try to
+are really great, where we all have discussions and talk about it and

 understand it better so, it's a whole group of people really.